Some notes on romanticism

 The New Atheist type said, "I wish there were a group of objective standards by which one could judge whether art is good or bad."

-All my other friends got very angry about this, and utterly rejected it.
+I can understand my New Atheist friend's frustration.
+But all my other friends got very angry about this, and utterly rejected it.
+(Including me!)

 To me, this shows that modernism is just an extension of romanticism, and postmodernism is an extension of modernism.